BalaM314/mlogx/docs.md

 ## Guide to making programs
 This guide assumes you already know how to make mlog programs, but are frustrated when you try to make larger projects.
 You also need basic knowledge of the command line.

 Need help?
-I'm BalaM314#4781, you can ping me in the #logic channel of the official Mindustry discord or in .io community.
+I'm BalaM314#4781, you can ping me in the #logic channel of the official Mindustry discord or official logic server.

 ## Installation
 Prerequisites: Node.JS and npm(which should be bundled with node).

 1. `npm i -g mlogx`

-Restart your terminal window, then run `mlogx --version` .
+Restart your terminal window, then run `mlogx version` .
 You should get the message "MLOGX compiler version ...".
 If you get the error "'mlogx' is not recognized...", installation did not work.

+To update, run `npm i -g mlogx` again.
+Using `npm upgrade` is not recommended as if you Ctrl+C it it deletes all your packages.

 ## Usage